8 Documentation

 - If items are entered into a scoring program and then exported, what variables are exported?

-- What items make up the measures/scales/assessment?
+- What items are included in the measure?
 What is the exact wording of the items?

-- See Figure 8.18 for example of the information that could be pulled from a publication if using the Connor Davidson Resilience Scale (CD-RISC) (Connor and Davidson 2003).
+- See Figure 8.16 for an example of the information that could be pulled from a publication if you were using the Math Anxiety Scale for Teachers (MAST) (Ganley et al. 2019).

 - Item names